ihsoft/KSPDev/Sources/Utils/README.md

   Attribute handlers can also deal with collections!
 No need to persist every item or a structure field separately.
   * Go further and define all configuration logic completely via attributes.
 After that you call just one method with minimum of arguments to have all your mod's settings saved.
 Or loaded - you choose.
 * Various helpers to deal with GUI.
-E.g. GUI sounds or context windows popups.
+E.g. GUI sounds, context windows popups, messages, etc.
 * Basic set of methods to deal with in-game file paths.
 * Well documented KSP interfaces.
 * Methods to deal with procedural models in the game.